Nesper94/Metabiome/README.md

 ## Prerequisites for running Metabiome

-There are two prerequisites for running `Metabiome`:
+There are two prerequisites for running Metabiome:

 1. [Miniconda](https://docs.conda.io/en/latest/miniconda.html) installed
 in Linux systems.